wizxrd123/nos/docs/contracts/using-for.rst

 If you use a list of functions (``using {f, g, h, L.t} for uint;``), then the type (``uint``) has to be implicitly convertible to the first parameter of each of these functions.
-This mean the check is performed even if none of these functions are called.
+This check is performed even if none of these functions are called.

 The ``using A for B;`` directive is active only within the current